pringyy/OGRE/README.md

 # University of Glasgow- Online Games and Resource Environment (OGRE)

-This README file outlines the [license](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/edit/develop/README.md#license), [requirements](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/edit/develop/README.md#requirements), our [approach](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/edit/develop/README.md#approach) and all the [features](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/edit/develop/README.md#features) that are implemented in our project.<br>
+This README file outlines the  [requirements](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/edit/develop/README.md#requirements), our [approach](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/edit/develop/README.md#approach), all the [features](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/edit/develop/README.md#features) and [licenses](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/edit/develop/README.md#license) for the project.<br>
 It also provides a link to our hand over documentation ([installation guide](INSTALLATIONGUIDE.md)). <br>
 If you have any queries about anything to do with this application please contact us using our emails below.<br>
 Before deploying the application, **please make sure you read through the entire document.**